 More fragile than it should be.

 Comprehensive 10-piece set.
-Includes skillet, grill pan, saucepan, braising dish, roaster, and dutch oven with nonslip lids.
-Enameled cast iron is nonreactive, has no chemicals to transfer to food.
+Includes skillet, grill pan, saucepan, braising dish, roaster, and Dutch oven with nonslip lids.
+Enameled cast iron is nonreactive; has no chemicals to transfer to food.
 Nonstick properties need only a little fat or oil when properly heated.
 Durable heirloom quality.

 Quite expensive.
-Heavier than other materials.
+Heavier than other sets.